PEMF vs. TENS: Different Tools for Different Jobs

 Acute injury scenario: Immediately post-injury (first 48 hours), TENS provides rapid pain relief, enabling movement and preventing guarding patterns.
 Once acute swelling peaks and begins to resolve (day 3 onward), transition to PEMF to support the subacute healing phase.

-Chronic pain with intermittent flares: A patient with chronic lower-back pain uses PEMF 4 times per week as a baseline to support tissue integrity and reduce systemic inflammation.
+Chronic pain with intermittent flares: A member with chronic lower-back pain uses PEMF 4 times per week as a baseline to support tissue integrity and reduce systemic inflammation.
 During a flare (triggered by a long sitting session or awkward movement), TENS provides immediate relief while PEMF continues its background work.

 Post-surgical recovery: Days 0–3, TENS + pain medication.
 Days 4–14, TENS for breakthrough pain + begin daily PEMF sessions.
-Weeks 3–8, PEMF-focused protocol (3–5x per week) to accelerate tissue remodeling [PMID 8710791].
+Weeks 3–8, PEMF-focused protocol (3–5x per week) to accelerate tissue remodeling.

 PEMF at Wellness Elite Fitness